 Federal Reserve Revises and Expands Main Street Lending Program For Small and Mid-sized BusinessesMay 13, 2020

 Under the revised Main Street Lending Program, which was established under Section 13(3) of the Federal Reserve Act, the Federal Reserve Bank of Boston will lend money on a recourse basis to a special purpose vehicle (the “SPV”).
 This SPV will then purchase up to $600 billion in loans from three facilities: the Main Street New Loan Facility (the “MSNLF”), the Main Street Priority Loan Facility (the “MSPLF”) and the Main Street Expanded Loan Facility (the “MSELF”).
-Under the MSNLF and the MSPLF, eligible lenders may originate new term loans to eligible borrowers, while eligible lenders may upsize term loans or revolving credit facilities entered into before April 24, 2020 under the MSELF.
+Under the MSNLF and the MSPLF, eligible lenders may originate new term loans to eligible borrowers, while eligible lenders may upsize term loans or revolving credit facilities entered into on or before April 24, 2020 under the MSELF.
 The Treasury Department will invest $75 billion in the SPV from funds appropriated under Title IV of the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).

 The Federal Reserve is in the process of creating the infrastructure to operationalize the Main Street Lending Program and will post updates to this program, including its official launch date, on its website.
 After the program is operational, an interested business must submit an application directly to an eligible lender.
 The Federal Reserve recommends that interested businesses contact eligible lenders to determine whether such lenders plan to participate in the program and to request additional information on the application process.
 The Federal Reserve will make available forms of the loan participation agreement, borrower and lender certifications and other agreements required to implement the program, while eligible lenders will be expected to provide loan documents reflecting the terms of the Main Street Lending Program.